 Part 2b: Physical and Chemical Changes

 Scientists spend a good deal of time and energy investigating how and why systems change and remain stable.
-In this part of Lesson 2, we will focus on change.
-Stuff doesn’t always remain the same; it often experiencing change.
+This page will focus on change.
+Stuff doesn’t always remain the same; it often experiences change.
 We will describe two types of changes – physical change and chemical change.

 A physical change involves a change in the form or shape or state of a substance without any change in the identity or chemical composition of the substance.
 When a substance undergoes a physical change, it is the same substance after the change as before the change.
 An ice cube is water in the solid state.
 If an ice cube melts, it turns to liquid water.
 Since there is no change in substance, melting would be considered a physical change.